acidprime/puppetlabs-cloudbox/README.md

   + Single host so they are not needed.
 I am going to fix this later.
 7. The Nova Volume service fails during startup.
   + its not needed and will be fixed later.
+8. You will want to unclassify the `vmbuilder` class when complete as it increases the puppet run times.
 ## Shutting the system down
 Each night you will need to suspend the student vms if you are not going to leave the cloudbox running overnight.
 __working on script/face for this__